shotgunsoftware/tk-houdini-alembicnode/otls/README.md

 1. Ensure you have locally cloned this repo, and then set the `tk-houdini-alembicnode` location in your config to point at the local repo using a dev descriptor.

-2. Launch Houdini from Shotgun using the Houdini version you wish to check for parameter updates on.
+2. Launch Houdini from ShotGrid using the Houdini version you wish to check for parameter updates on.

 3. Open a new scene on a Shot or an Asset using Workfiles.